-After sending the last packet for the current bus ownership, the LLC releases the bus by asserting Idle on the CTL terminals for two clock cycles.
+After sending the last packet for the current bus ownership, the LLC releases the bus by asserting idle on the CTL terminals for two clock cycles.
 The PHY begins asserting idle on the CTL terminals one clock after sampling idle from the link.
 Note that whenever the D and CTL terminals change direction between the PHY and the LLC, there is an extra clock period allowed so that both sides of the interface can operate on registered versions of the interface signals.
+Figure 21 is the transmission timing diagram for normal packets, and Figure 22 is the transmission timing diagram for cancelled or null packets.

-NOTE A: SPD = Speed code, see Table 20 d0-dn = Packet data
+NOTE: SPD = Speed code, see Table 20 d0-dn = Packet data

-Figure 20.
+Figure 21.
 Normal Packet Transmission Timing